jorgechato/manyo/README.md

 - Header
 - Logo

-This is an example of the basic layout you can create with these components.
+Some oif the components require to pass some props to work properly.
+This is an example of the props you need to pass to the `Header` component.

 ```js
 info = {